Double funding and option incompatibility

 If you were to enter one hectare of Agri-Environment Climate Scheme - Wader Grazed Grassland and you already have four hectares of Rural Priorities - Wild Bird Seed you would not get an error as the system assumes these options are on separate pieces of land and will both fit within the five hectare land parcel.

-In all cases where a double-funded activity is identified, it must be removed from your contract and any payment previously made for such activity under that contract will be recovered.
+In all cases where a double-funded activity is identified, or an incompatible option, it must be removed from your contract and any payment previously made for such activity under that contract will be recovered.

 If we decide that we need to vary your contract, we will send you a letter.
 It will give you: